 Much later, while testing a flight simulator, an energy field surrounded him and took him to Abin Sur, a member of the Green Lantern Corps, an intergalactic peace keeping force, who patrolled sector 2814.
 On the verge of death, Abin Sur, with his power ring, sought out the most worthy successor on Earth.
 The ring actually found two Earthlings, Hal Jordan and Guy Gardner.
 Hal happened to be closer to the crash site so he was chosen.
 Despite some character flaws, Hal Jordan was given the power ring and its power battery.
 He journeyed to the planet Oa, home world of the Green Lantern Corps, and trained with Sinestro, a Corps member that would later become one of Hal's deadliest enemies.
 He became the Green Lantern of Sector 2814 (the location of Earth) and formed many relationships among the superhero community.
 Hal is considered the greatest Green Lantern of them all.

-With the insistence of the then DC editor, Julius Schwartz to bring in a new age of comics and to revamp the superhero genre, Hal Jordan was created by John Broome and Gil Kane.
-He first appeared in Showcase #22 - pictured right.
+With the insistence of the then DC editor, Julius Schwartz to bring in a new science fiction age of comics and to revamp the superhero genre, Hal Jordan was the Silver Age Green Lantern created by John Broome and Gil Kane.
+He first appeared in Showcase #22 (October 1959).

 Gone was the magic based Green Lantern of Alan Scott, and now came Hal Jordan, wielder of a ring of alien origins, part of an intergalactic police force protecting the universe.